fgiorgetti/skupper-performance/onpremise-cloud/README.md

 kubectl config get-contexts $(kubectl config current-context)
 ```

-If the namespace it not set correctly, you can update it using:
+If the namespace is not set correctly, you can update it using:

 ```
 kubectl config set-context --current --namespace=<desired_namespace>